Bubble Painting: Easy Tutorial

 - scissors and frames (with glass)

-NOTE: Most of these products are currently available at GreatArt Online and can be ordered to collect from their art supply shop in London Shoreditch or delivered to your home.
+Note: Most of these products are currently available at GreatArt Online and can additionally be ordered to collect from their art supply shop in London Shoreditch or delivered to your home.

-NOTE : If you use this technique with kids, make sure that they really know how to use the straw (blow and don’t suck).
+Note: If you use this technique with kids, then make sure that they really know how to use the straw (blow and don’t suck).

-- After setting up the worktop (with a basin or table cover), take the container with low edges (or as in this demonstration, 1 plastic cup with the edges cut).
+- First set up the worktop (with a basin or table cover), second, take the container with low edges (or as in this demonstration, 1 plastic cup with the edges cut).
 This type of container facilitates the overflow of bubbles.

-- In the cup, pour ink and liquid soap.
+- Third, in the cup, pour ink and liquid soap.
 The colour of the mixture should be dark enough.

 - Using a straw blow into the cup to create a bubble bath.
-Come on, make bubbles!
+Come on then, make bubbles!